mt-imperial/UbuntuServer/README.md

   80,443/tcp

  ```
-open traffic for your profile
+Open traffic for your profile

 ```
 $sudo ufw allow in "Apache Full"